kodanbce/takahashi-slides/README.md

 How to Use
 ---

-Just drop `index.html`, `takahashi.css` and `takahashi.js` to your server or host them in AWS S3 or serve them manually with `python3 -m http.server`.
+Just drop `index.html` to your server or host it in AWS S3 or serve it manually with `python3 -m http.server`.
 The source URL for the text is provided as a query parameter like `?sourceUrl=[URL to plaintext]`.

 How to Use in a Hurry
 ---